- Name: Isaac Alexander Jno Baptiste

-Coming from a Caribbean family, Isaac aka Vitamin was no stranger to music.
-His mum is Dominican and his father who was a musician was from Granada.
-He played the guitar a lot and loved to sing and dance and Vitamin loved watching his mum dance to her favourite records.
+Coming from a Caribbean family, Isaac aka Vitamin was no stranger to music from an early age.
+His father was a musician and Vitamin loved to watch his parents dance to their favourite records.

-However, if you ask him about his standout performance so far, he undoubtedly will say it was dancing as one of the professionals in London 2012 Opening Ceremony.
+However, if you ask him about his standout performance so far, he undoubtedly will say it was dancing in the London 2012 Olympics Opening Ceremony.

 Being selected to be a professional dancer at the opening ceremony was such a great honour and the biggest turning point of my dancing career.
-No words can describe it.
-It made me feel that all the hard work and struggles faced in my dancing life had been worth it, and no amount of money could be more rewarding than that opportunity of a life time.
-I will forever have the memories of the travelling to the studios and stadium every day, the warm ups, lectures, and meeting all those wonderful people during the time leading up to the big day. – Vitamin
+It made me feel that all the hard work and struggles faced in my dancing life had been worth it, and nothing could be more rewarding than that opportunity of a lifetime – Vitamin

 Time 2 Throwdown – July 2009